-- Better Than Canon: Some fans have argued this due to the series' faster pacing (which was one of the main sources of Arc Fatigue), witty dialogue, Continuity Nod to the Expanded Universe (particular towards the movies), voicing acting that rivals and sometimes even surpassing the original dub, and the fact the series tends to make fun of certain glaring plot holes in the cannon series and sometimes justifying a few of them in the abridged series.
+- Better Than Canon: Some fans have argued this due to the series' faster pacing (which was one of the main sources of Arc Fatigue), witty dialogue, Continuity Nod to the Expanded Universe (particularly towards the movies), voice acting that rivals and sometimes even surpasses the original dub, and the fact the series tends to make fun of certain glaring plot holes in the canon series and sometimes justifies a few of them in the abridged series.

 - Big Lipped Alligator Moment: